 The RTX 2070 and its Super variant are one of the most popular cards based on Nvidia’s Turing architecture.
 When it comes to numbers, the RTX 2070 and the 2070 Super are only behind the RTX 2060 in terms of popularity on Steam.
 The current iteration, the RTX 2070 Super, includes more than 100 models from various manufacturers, and finding the best card for your needs can be a pain.
 Especially regarding GPU prices and availability (or prices for virtually any PC component), which are all over the place at the moment.

 So, we’ve created a list populated by the best RTX 2070 models you can get right now.
 You’ll find a couple of picks that are hard (or impossible) to find at the moment, but most of our picks can be bought online.
-We have the best overall card, the RTX 2070 Super with the best cooling, prettiest RTX 2070 models, models that have the best OC potential, etc. But before we dive into the list, let’s talk about the card and its gaming and productivity-related performance.
+We have the best overall card, the RTX 2070 Super with the best cooling, prettiest RTX 2070 models, models that have the best OC potential, etc.

 The RTX 3000 series should also introduce cool new tech that could match SSD performance and features found on next-gen consoles.
 And don’t forget that the next-gen GPU will arrive with HDMI 2.1, which can be important for users who own or plan to buy HDMI 2.1 supported TVs.
 But, enough about that.
 What we want to say is that, unless there’s an emergency, wait a couple of months and skip buying current-gen graphics cards.